cronvel/spellcast/README.md

 } ) ;
 ```

-should write a new formula with the output of an 'sh' block.
+should write a new formula with the output of an 'scroll' block.

 ```js
 cleanup( function() {